awslabs/autonomous-driving-data-framework/modules/post-processing/lane-detection/README.md

 This module contains a Docker container for detecting lanes on images using LaneDet (https://github.com/Turoad/lanedet), with the resnet34_tusimple backbone (configs and weights).
 It is designed to incorporate the weights, the model code, and the transformation/processing code into one image with the entry point being `tools/detect_lanes.py` when processing.
 That entry point as one (1) positional required arguement to indicate the local path to the configuration (`configs/laneatt/resnet34_tusimple.py` in this case).

+NOTE: this image MUST use GPU compute resources that are NVIDIA driver enabled

 ### Full list of parameters for processing code
 The `tools/detect_lanes.py` entry point has several parameters that can be overridden.
 They are listed below just for reference, but you DO NOT need to modify them as they exist in the sample `/src/sample_sm_processor.py`.
 * <b>config</b> - the relative path to the config file in the image (corresponds to the backbone used)